Daalcama/Chart-Maker/README.md

 Chart-Maker is a JavaScript project that allows you to create simple charts using canvas.
 Responsive due to the use of Bootstrap.

+It was a homework for my web development studies.

 ### Purpose

 Learn JS, Canvas and how to implement Bootstrap.